SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

 - **Data Storage and Processing Platforms**: Integrates with solutions like Google Drive and PostgreSQL, leveraging MCP’s ability to connect with varied data sources.
 - **Third-Party AI Services and Models**: Enhances capabilities by integrating external AI technologies, with MCP ensuring interoperability.
 - **Custom and Proprietary AI Solutions**: Offers flexibility for tailored AI implementations, supported by MCP’s versatile framework.
-- **Blockchain Networks and Decentralized Applications (dApps)**: Native integration with blockchain ecosystems, with **Cardano as the primary chain for the token and payment system**, while supporting AI interactions and transaction analysis on other blockchains (e.g., Ethereum, BSC).
+- **Blockchain Networks and Decentralized Applications (dApps)**: Native integration with blockchain ecosystems, with **Solana as the primary chain for the token and payment system**, while supporting AI interactions and transaction analysis on other blockchains (e.g., Ethereum, BSC).
 MCP’s compatibility with services like GitHub and Slack further supports DeFi and other applications.
-- **Cryptocurrency Wallets and Exchanges**: Facilitates financial operations, with the platform’s **native Cardano token** powering the payment system, while enabling AI agents to interact with wallets and exchanges across multiple chains.
+- **Cryptocurrency Wallets and Exchanges**: Facilitates financial operations, with the platform’s **native Solana token** powering the payment system, while enabling AI agents to interact with wallets and exchanges across multiple chains.

 MCP’s extensive ecosystem of example servers and clients (e.g., Filesystem, Claude Desktop App) underscores its ability to integrate with diverse platforms, making it an ideal complement to Vespucc.ai’s integration strategy.

 ## 4. Value Proposition

 Vespucc.ai delivers a transformative platform that combines artificial intelligence (AI) and blockchain technology to provide exceptional value to end users, developers, and enterprises.
 By leveraging the Model Context Protocol (MCP), a cloud-native infrastructure, and seamless blockchain integration, Vespucc.ai addresses critical challenges in AI adoption, development, and management.
 This chapter details the specific advantages for each stakeholder group, emphasizing how the platform’s unique features empower users, streamline development, and enhance enterprise operations.